 The huge opportunities that open up in connection with computerized medicine give rise to new problems.
-These problems include the implementation of digital medical information exchange between various medical institutions.
+These problems include the implementation of digital patient health information (PHI) exchange between various medical institutions.

 The availability and completeness of such information has a number of advantages related to both efficiency and economy of the therapeutic and diagnostic process.
 This is for medical staff.